 this is not a Baltimore Box

-This was purchased from Retired Sergeant Edward Matson, it had this makeshift 911 plate on the front but inside affixed to the back of the box was a wooden board apparently used to display award or some other shadow box type display.
-When we removed the board we found a few ribbons, a BPD K9 dog tag, and the original plate numbered 457 it would appear whoever made the 911 plate secured/preserved the true number plate inside the box under the wooden board with other items that were valuable to the person that saved them.
-I will add a new pic with the corrected numbers when time allows
+This was purchased from Retired Sergeant Edward Mattson, it had this makeshift Box number of 911 affixed to the plate on the front, but inside attached to the back of the box was a 3/4 inch wooden board apparently used to display award or some other shadow box type display.
+When we removed the board, we found a few ribbons, a Baltimore Police Department K9 dog tag, and the original Call Box plate numbered of 457.
+It would appear whoever made the 911 plate secured/preserved the correct Call box Number plate inside the box under the wooden board with a few other items that were important and or valuable to the person that saved them.
+We will add a new pic with the corrected numbers when time allows

 This box is in what is known as a "Harp" and could be Washington DC